 Food storage for food security

 If you planned ahead, and got a good handle on your family’s food storage, you’re ahead of most.
-Most people have less than 2 weeks of food in their homes, even though FEMA suggests that each family has at least that.
+Most people have less than 2 weeks of food in their homes, even though FEMA suggests that each family has at least that (and that’s not nearly adequate, IMO).

 It is my sincere hope that you have some basic pantry staples stored in food-grade buckets.
 Rice, beans, pasta, flour, sugar, and yeast are cheap, and can help provide lots of meals for your family.